 If buying a new car would create a significant financial burden for you, consider comprehensive coverage.
-This is especially important if you have a car loan.
+This is especially important – and likely required – if you have a car loan.
 You don’t want to be on the hook for car payments months or even years after a thief steals your vehicle.

 That said, it pays to weigh your car’s value against your deductible.
 If your car is worth about $2,000 and your deductible is $1,500, for example, it might make sense to skip comprehensive insurance.

 It also helps to think about your risk exposure.
 Are you parking your car in the garage overnight or is it out on the street?
 Does your area get a lot of hail storms?
 Are you likely to hit a deer on any of the roads you regularly drive?
 If your vehicle is exposed to risk, you can protect yourself against that potential financial burden by adding comprehensive insurance to your policy.

 When deciding whether or not to carry comprehensive insurance, one of the biggest determinants is going to be cost.
 Fortunately, comprehensive coverage is affordable.

 The Insurance Information Institute (III) reports that comprehensive car insurance costs just over $134 a year, on average.
 For a little more than $11 a month on average, you can save yourself from thousands of dollars in repair bills or the need to buy a new vehicle outright.

 With a few exceptions — like people with low-value cars and high-deductible policies or those who have next-to-no risk — comprehensive car insurance is a helpful coverage to add to your auto insurance policy.
 With this affordable, broad-reaching coverage, you protect yourself against expensive problems like theft, hail damage, vandalism and damage after hitting an animal.